Read XMP and IPTC data from Exif Data in JPEGs

 Our current code (through v0.26) correctly ignores the Exif encoded XMP and IPTC data and issues a warning.

 Alan thinks that we should forgive this error and process the file with/without warning.
 I am very reluctant to do this - although I believe it can be implemented within the -pR code in a couple of hours.
 I think exiftool respects this data.
 I'd like input from other team members before adding this to our code.
 I'd also like to see RawTherappee address this issue and get there code to implement the specification correctly.

-#2 Updated by Eric Mesa about 1 year ago
+#2 Updated by Eric Mesa over 1 year ago

 Thank you for opening the feature request.
 It'd been almost a year since I put the bug in so I'd forgotten that, yes, RawTherapee was the guilty party.
 I also see that you've commented in their github bug report at https://github.com/Beep6581/RawTherapee/issues/2307